assemblr-io/remotecare/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm run api test`
+### `npm run api`

-Launches the Node.js Express Server managing the API and server requests
+Launches the Node.js Express Server managing the API and server requests on PORT:2020

 ## Features to be implemented

-- wire up the total kilometers travelled (total) and per appointment using DistanceMatrix
+- have DistanceMatrixService only calculate the distance from home->clinic once per appt and store against patient appointment in mongoDB to cache and save $ on the service use - only re-check if either of the address fields change
 - Attach to the patient details both the appointment, total kms, and total in summary component
-- allow filtering by quartiles of total kms to be travelled by patients (so upper 25th quartile will show you the upper 25% of patients travelling the most)
+- allow filtering or sort ordering of the accordion by quartiles of total kms to be travelled by patients
-- patient name search filters DOM
+- implement the firebase auth login

 ## Features to be developed/refined (User Experience)